guardianhealth/website/technology/guardian-lav.md

 ![Image](/website/img/guardian/guardian-lav.png){:class="img-responsive"}

-The Guardian Lav is the first product from Guardian Health.
+The Guardian Lav is the first product from LavWell Technologies.
 The Guardian Lav provides continuous, passive monitoring of important health and wellness indicators.